 Given the lead time to train new controllers, the nearer portion of the strategic time horizon will contain trainees already within Operations Training, progressing towards their initial validations, at which point they are counted in the ATCO supply.
-Where training has sufficiently progressed that an estimate of the success and training duration can be made for an individual, this is incorporated.
-For later years, assumptions are made about the timing and volume of future trainees validating as ATCOs against each WP group.
+Where training has progressed sufficiently for an individual that a specific estimate of their validation timing can be made, this is incorporated.
+For later years, data driven assumptions are used for the timing and volume of future trainees validating as ATCOs against each WP group.

 Our ATCO training programme is ongoing and determining our requirement for new controllers is iterative.
 When our modelled supply is assessed against expected demand, this may indicate a shortfall.
 Shortfalls are evaluated to determine their likely impact and manageability.
 Should a shortfall persist within the appropriate lead times, a demand will be levied on Operations Training to increase supply through recruiting and training new ATCOs.
-Given the unpredictable nature of workforce attrition, it is possible a forecast shortfall in one WP group may be mirrored by a forecast surplus in another.
-If determined to be credible, and with sufficient lead time and training capacity, it is possible to rebalance the planned validations to redistribute future supply between groups.
+Given the unpredictable nature of workforce attrition, forecast supply balance between WP groups can be fluid.
+With sufficient lead time and training capacity, it is possible to offset emerging imabalances through reallocating planned validations to redistribute future supply between groups.